Make-School-Courses/Core-Year-2/3. Advanced Networking and Email Skills/README.md

 **Class 8, 12/6: Advanced Emails** <br />
 -- Pre Class: Read part of 50 Proven Email Scripts, PDF is linked above<br />
 -- During Class: An activity to roleplay and get live feedback on difficult communication scenarios <br /> <br />

+### Evaluation
+* Students will be evaluated based on completion of all baseline challenges
+* Failure to complete challenges will result in a second chance to complete all asignments during winter break.
+If they are not completed then, student will be subject to expulsion from the school.